Xuyuanp/nerdtree-git-plugin/README.md

 nerdtree-git-plugin
 ===================

 A plugin of NERDTree showing git status flags.
+Works with the **LATEST** version of NERDTree.

-The original project [git-nerdtree](https://github.com/Xuyuanp/git-nerdtree) will NOT be maintained any longer.
+The original project [git-nerdtree](https://github.com/Xuyuanp/git-nerdtree) will not be maintained any longer.

 ## Credits